Welcome to today's edition of the Rush 24-7 podcast.

 Mike in Watertown, New York.

-Survival of America rush, and you are on the wrong side.
+Survival of America, Rush, and you are on the wrong side.

-And the quote was if I believe, if being the operative word here, if I believe that there will be no difference between a kill a Hillary or Obama or McCain candidacy.
+And the quote was, if I believe, if being the operative word here, if I believe that there will be no difference between a Hillary or Obama or McCain candidacy, and if I believe the country is going to go down the tubes with either of the three, I would just assume the Democrats take the hit.

 That is the quote that has spawned all of this.

-Uh but regardless, that's that's that's what it is.
+But regardless, that's what it is.

 But the operative word there is if this is November, I'm talking about down the road.